franceskoback/CUTnRUN/README.md

 9. **Repeat steps 1-8 for every set of paired fastq data you wish to run.
 Then, once you have a bunch of "...Aligned_Filtered.mappedSorted.normalized.bed" files in your results/two_normalize folder, move on to the portion below.
 Alternatively, if you already have sorted bedgraphs, skip to the step below**

 ### STARTING FROM SORTED BEDGRAPHS/ Pipeline Continued : ###
 11. Run python script three following the format in the "Usage example" portion of the readme below.
-This will output a bash script in your three_calledpeaks folder that you will then run to do the first step in this pipeline, ie **bash three_SEACRcall.sh** or if submitting as a job, **qsub -cwd -pe smp 12 -l mem_free=12G -l scratch=1000G -l h_rt=50:00:00 -m bea -M frances.koback@gladstone.ucsf.edu three_SEACRcall.sh** This will take your normalized bedgraphs, sort them, and makes coverage files before running [SEACR](https://github.com/FredHutch/SEACR) to call peaks.
+This will output a bash script in your three_calledpeaks folder that you will then run to do the first step in this pipeline, ie **bash three_SEACRcall.sh** or if submitting as a job, **qsub -cwd -pe smp 12 -l mem_free=12G -l scratch=1000G -l h_rt=50:00:00 -m bea -M frances.koback@gladstone.ucsf.edu three_SEACRcall.sh**
 13.The SEACR output data structure is:
 ```
 <chr>	<start>	<end>	<total signal>	<max signal>	<max signal region>